nrm4d/IDAssignment2/README.md

 As a user type, I want to perform an action, so that I can achieve a goal.
 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
 You can include the XD share url.

+Our process when it comes to designing this website is firstly, how would we as users enjoy look of the website and secondly how simple it is to navigate around it.
+At the start, we had issues trying to figure out how we wanted to design our website as the two of us had different ideas on what we should do, but we decided to research and watch videos for inspiration.
+The website focuses on anyone who needs help to know more about COVID-19 and the things we should and should not do.
+We want to make sure that anyone that uses this website learns more about COVID-19 and the different restrictions that constantly change so that they will obey them.
+Our website does not take up that much time for people to educate themselves about the restrictions and it is also fun and simple to use.

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.